mendersoftware/mender-docs/04.Artifacts/07.State-scripts/docs.md

 The Mender Client has the ability to run pre- and postinstall scripts, before and after it writes the root file system.
 However, Mender state scripts are more general and useful than pre/postinstall scripts because they can be run between *any* state transition, not just (before/after) the install state.
 For some examples of usage, see [example use cases](#example-use-cases).

-!!!
-Note that state scripts are a feature of managed mode.
-State scripts are not executed when running Mender in [standalone mode](../../architecture/overview#modes-of-operation)).

 ## The nine states